NUM4/an_approach_to_learning_R/README.md

 # Introduction to R workshop

-There is only we can cover in an hour.
+There is only so much we can cover in an hour.
 So, I will use this hour to convince you on the why and give you pathways to how.

 Before I get started:
 - Why do you want to learn R
 - Do you know version control

+For Excel users, the big shift is in the looking at the data versus writing code.

 I think R is an easier language to transition to - if you are starting with data analysis outside of spreadsheets.